Why Do I Get So Angry Before My Period? Understanding Your Symptoms

 *If you are experiencing suicidal thoughts or urges, contact the National Suicide Prevention Lifeline at 988.
 Support is available 24/7.

-PMDD is more than PMS.
+PMDD tends to be much more intense and disruptive than PMS.
 PMDD symptoms are severe and may significantly affect a person’s mental and physical health and functioning.
-If you believe you have PMDD, talk to your physician about treatment options to reduce your pain and manage symptoms.
+If you believe you have PMDD, you may want to start by talking to your physician.

+PMDD, diagnosed and treated appropriately, can often be managed.
 For example, some people take hormonal birth control to control their periods, reduce pain, and ease other menstrual symptoms.
 However, hormonal birth control may cause some individuals to experience increased levels of anger due to hormonal fluctuations that affect mood control, leading to increased irritability and emotional sensitivity.
+In these cases, a healthcare provider might recommend other potential treatment options, such as antidepressant medications or lifestyle changes.

 It can be frustrating to cope with PMS-related anger, but you can take steps to combat it.
 Each person is different, and what works for someone else might not work for you, so trial and error may be necessary.
 Be patient with yourself through this process, and consider the following tips.